cloud-gov/cg-site/content/updates/2017-08-30-release-notes-plus-join-september-workshop.md

 date = "2017-08-30"
 title = "cloud.gov platform release notes plus, join our workshop in September"
 +++
 Curious what’s new that you might find helpful as a cloud.gov user?
-Here are highlights from our platform updates over the past [TIME] weeks.
+Here are highlights from our platform updates over the past two weeks.

 ### Announcements